 Due to the economic conditions and situations that occur in both domestic and international resulting in fluctuations in exchange rate which impact on earnings of the Subsidiary inevitable.
-The major revenue is denominated in US dollars.
+Most purchases are denominated in US dollars.
 Therefore, the Subsidiary must find a way to prevent risks arising from exchange rates in order to minimize the impact on revenues and profits.